Cyphs/SteamDeckSTR/README.md

 2. Install GE-Proton10-34 and select it for Skyrim Special Edition in Steam (GE-Proton 11 closes Skyrim Together Reborn right after launch)
 3. Install Vortex 2.7.0
 4. Add an 'STR Post-Deploy' shortcut to desktop
-   * This will set up various things for STR and mods to run correctly when ran through Steam
 5. Map J: to Internal games, and K: to the SD card library if Skyrim is installed there, in Vortex
 6. Set up Vortex for Skyrim Special Edition: game folder, Steam as the game store, staging folder on the same drive, Hardlink deployment, new plugins enabled, and no automatic updates
 7. [Delete all included Creation Club content](https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting/disabling-the-anniversary-editions-creation-club-content) (Survival, Fishing, etc.) to reduce bugs and crashes with STR